FABIAN WENDT

 • Papers

-I am an Assistant Professor in the Department of Political Science and core faculty member of the Kellogg Center for Philosophy, Politics, and Economics at Virginia Tech in Blacksburg, Virginia.
-I live in Pearisburg, Virginia.
+Hello!
+I am an Associate Professor in the Department of Political Science and core faculty member of the Kellogg Center for Philosophy, Politics, and Economics at Virginia Tech in Blacksburg, Virginia.
+I mainly work in political philosophy.

 I was born and raised in Munich, Germany.
-I earned my M.A. in philosophy and political science from the University of Regensburg in 2005, and my Ph.D. in philosophy from the Ludwig Maximilian University of Munich in 2008.
-I was an Assistant Professor at the University of Hamburg on a (back then typical) fixed-term contract from 2009-2015.
-In the 2013/2014 academic year I was on leave, visiting the University of Arizona with a scholarship from the German Research Foundation.
-In 2015, I earned my Habilitation in philosophy from the University of Hamburg and, after two years as a visiting professor at Bielefeld University, I transitioned to the United States in 2017.
-I held postdoc positions at Chapman University in California and the University of North Carolina at Chapel Hill before starting my tenure-track position at Virginia Tech in 2021.
+I earned my M.A. in philosophy and political science from the University of Regensburg in 2005, and my Ph.D. in philosophy from LMU Munich in 2008.
+I was an Assistant Professor at the University of Hamburg on a fixed-term Habilitation position from 2009-2015.
+In the 2013/2014 academic year I was on leave, visiting the University of Arizona with a DFG research fellowship.
+In 2015, I earned my Habilitation in philosophy and, after two years as a visiting professor at Bielefeld University, I transitioned to the United States in 2017.
+I held postdoc positions at Chapman University and UNC-Chapel Hill before starting my tenure-track position at Virginia Tech in 2021.
+In 2025, I was promoted to Associate Professor with tenure.

 Picture